j-marcon/latex-cv/README.md

 [CMake](https://cmake.org/) is used for cross-platform build automation;
 however, the documents may also be compiled with `latexmk` or directly with LuaLaTeX.
+Under Windows, the Developer PowerShell for [Visual Studio](https://visualstudio.microsoft.com/vs/) is needed for build capabilities.

 ## Structure of repository